mezine/thebundle/README.md

 }
 ```

-Once you add the git hash, the update will work.
+Then use `npm install` and it will work.

 ## Usage